Free, Unlimited Liquid AI API

 <script>

-// Mock temperature function
+// Mock weather function

-function getTemperature(location) {
+function getWeather(location) {

 }

-// Define the tools available to the AI
+// Define the tool

-const tools = [
+const tools = [{

 type: "function",